 Limited liability company (LLC).
 For a single-member LLC (including a foreign LLC with a U.S. owner) that is disregarded as an entity separate from its owner under Regulations section 301.7701-3, enter the individual's name only on the first name line and the LLC's name on the second name line.
 For the TIN, enter the individual's SSN (or EIN, if applicable).
-If the LLC is a corporation, partnership, etc., enter
+If the LLC is a corporation, partnership, etc., enter the entity's EIN.

 Bankruptcy estate.
 If an individual (the debtor) for whom you are required to file an information return is in Chapter 11 bankruptcy, and the debtor notified you of the bankruptcy estate's EIN, report post-petition gross income, gross proceeds, or other reportable payments on the applicable information return using the estate's name and EIN.
 The debtor should notify you when the bankruptcy is closed, dismissed, or converted, so that any subsequent information returns will be filed with the correct name and EIN.
 Different rules apply if the bankruptcy is converted to Chapter 7, 12, or 13 of the Bankruptcy Code.
-For additional guidance, see Notice 2006-83 which is on page 596 of Internal Revenue Bulletin 2006-40 available at www.irs.gov/pub/irs-irbs/irb06-40.pdf.
+For additional guidance, see Notice 2006-83, 2006-40 I.R.B.
+596, available at www.irs.gov/irb/2006-40_IRB/ar12.html.